Pnbcris/HackClub-Moonshot/Seiri_Journal.md

 ## **October 21st : Set Up is my Set Up to losing my mind (kidding) **
 But seriously, im having a bit of a hard time with setting up branches. its a new experience, but its taking too many trials and too many errors to get them to actually work (P_P).
 Effectively, ive only made like 30 minutes worth of progress so far (as of 10:35PM), however this might count as a learning experience; I will continue working today until I get the basic window pop up to run properly and get at least the 1st stage of my vision built...

+## **October 27th : change of focus; beginning hardware design + electronic block diagram for device**
+It's been hard seeing similar apps on the market/generic app idea, but one thing ive picked up on is it only being an app; if I can figure out a way to make this into a software that has a dedicated device, it would become a pretty unique idea!
+Not sure how long this would take but so far, Designining the general shape/chassis looks like its going smoothly (in the meantime, I will be trying to learn React framework when I can; I wasted too much time on Electron to not figure out how it works...)